willclarktech/apollo-redux-server/README.md

 - Mitigate the effects of bugs by fixing the code and running the history through the reducer to reach the correct result
 - ...

-In this proof-of-concept app, the logs are just stored in text files according to date.
+In this proof-of-concept app, there are two loggers to choose from:
+1. a local file logger, which just stores logs in text files according to date
+1. a twitter logger, which stores logs in uploaded media metadata

 You could just as well use a table in a SQL database or a blockchain (e.g. use Bitcoin’s).
-Running `npm run filebeat` will forward the logs from these text files to an expected logstash service running on `localhost:5044` for storage in elasticsearch and display using kibana.
+Running `yarn filebeat` or `npm run filebeat` will forward the logs from the file-based logger to an expected logstash service running on `localhost:5044` for storage in elasticsearch and display using kibana.
 As you can see in the `docker-compose.yml` file, I’ve used [Sébastien Pujadas’s excellent docker image](https://elk-docker.readthedocs.io/) to get that up and running.

 ## What’s up with all these higher-order functions?